rt-playground/docker/README.md

 # Docker

 Learn docker

-## Individual examples go to the sub folders.
+For individual examples, go to the sub folders